jundalisay/sp/content/en/superphysics/principles/chapter-05e.md

 {{< youtube z6POnNI22ks >}}

+The many conservations laws in Physics are just different versions of the unity of Existence as a single unit we call the Supreme Entity.

-Likewise, all of Superphysics is dominated by what we call **The Law of Conservation of Idea**.
+We call the highest conservation law as **The Law of Conservation of Idea**.
 This states that all ideas:
-- already pre-exist
+- already pre-exist or had no beginning*
-- cannot be created nor destroyed, and
+- cannot be created nor destroyed, as having no end, and
-- are unique.
+- are unique

+{{< n n="Chapter 1b already debunked concept of the start and end of the universe, as an effect of Materialist thinking which is an effect of the Negative Force" >}}

 This uniqueness means that **each idea has its own properties** as imbued by its Creator.
 - These inherent properties are called its *dharma* or true nature. <!-- Unlike nature which si -->